hulu/sqlite_checkforeignkeys/README.md

 There is a test that tests this specific behavior, built using pytest.
 Changing engines to the base sqlite engine causes the test to fail

-To use this in your own project, add the engine app folder into your project, and change your database engine to the new engine.
+This package supports setup.py, to use it, install the package, then change your database engine to: 'sqlite_checkforeignkeys_engine'